opensvc/docs.opensvc.com/source/collector.tabs.array.rst

 .. figure:: _static/collector.tabs.array.stats.png

-A chart representing the dayly evolution of the total quota usage and array backend space usage.
+A chart representing the daily evolution of the total quota usage and array backend space usage.